junwatu/video-summarizer-nodejs-griddb/blog/README.md

 npm -v # should print `8.19.4``
 ```

+To connect Node.js and GridDB database, you need the [gridb-node-api](https://github.com/nodejs/node-addon-api) npm package which is a Node.js binding developed using GridDB C Client and Node addon API.

 ### FFmpeg

 This project utilizes the [`fluent-ffmpeg`](https://www.npmjs.com/package/fluent-ffmpeg) npm package, which requires FFmpeg to be installed on the system.
 For Ubuntu, you can use the following command to install it: